kavia-common/kavia-ai-crm-platform-87080-87090/crm_frontend/INTEGRATION-NOTES.md

   - Create works (POST)
   - Delete works (DELETE)
 - Pipeline:
-  - Deals appear grouped by stage
+  - Deals appear grouped by stage in columns above
+  - Stage labels from backend are normalized (case, underscores, ampersand) and never cause deals to “disappear”
   - Changing the stage triggers a request to move and refreshes the list
 - Activities:
   - Listing and creating logs works